24/7 Emergency Hotline (343) 883-7228

 When Professional Help Becomes Urgent

 Not every plastic smell requires emergency intervention, but certain warning signs demand immediate professional attention.
 If the odour intensifies with continued use, persists beyond the first day of operation, or accompanies visible smoke, shut down your system immediately.
-These symptoms often indicate electrical problems that could escalate into house fires.
+These symptoms can indicate electrical problems that may lead to serious safety hazards if the system is not shut down and inspected promptly.

-Ontario’s Technical Standards and Safety Authority requires licensed inspection of gas furnaces showing signs of malfunction.
-Delaying professional diagnosis when experiencing persistent plastic odours could violate provincial safety standards and put your household at risk.
+Ontario’s Technical Standards and Safety Authority (TSSA) regulates fuel-burning appliances and emphasizes having gas furnaces inspected by licensed, TSSA-registered contractors when there are signs of malfunction.
+Delaying professional diagnosis when you notice persistent plastic odours can increase the risk of a serious equipment problem and put your household’s safety at risk.
 Emergency HVAC services can quickly identify whether you’re dealing with simple debris removal or complex electrical repairs requiring immediate attention.

 Keep Your Home Safe with Expert Furnace Repair